 The first thing I would like to achieve is reversing the damages of colonialism.
 We didn’t have racism before, we just knew that there were different races.
 And suddenly it is a problem now!
 We didn’t think of some religions to be superior.
-Civilisation was the superior religion.
-We didn’t have the illusion that human civilisation was superior to other species.
+Civilization was the superior religion.
+We didn’t have the illusion that human civilization was superior to other species.

 All indigenous cultures including my own, we took the earth as one family, around the world we go anywhere, we are all one family.
 This idea that humans are superior to other species, nature can be trashed, women are inferior, other species are inferior – this needs to stop!
 I would like to see the next decade as undoing colonialism, undoing anthropocentrism, undoing capitalist patriarchy.
 And this is not a text to be taught in universities.
 We have to reclaim life.
 And women are the leaders of transition to that life.

 50 years of activism, what is it that keeps driving you?

 My non-separation from the universe, my non-separation from society, my recognition that a woman in a village knows much more than I ever will and that culture of humility.